awsdocs/amazon-gamelift-developer-guide/doc_source/tutorial-queues-spot.md

 Monitor your game's queue timeout rate, it's a good indicator of when something is slowing down your game session placement pipeline\.
 + Skip the section on player latency policies for now\.
 We'll cover this in the next step\.
 + Prioritize the fleets in your queue\.
 Fleet prioritization determines where the queue looks first when searching for available resources to host a new game session\.
 When working with Spot fleets, we recommend either of the following approaches:
-  + If your infrastructure uses a primary Region with fleets in a second Region for back\-up, prioritize fleets first by Region then by fleet type\.
-With this approach, GameLift places fleets in the primary Region at the top of the queue, with Spot fleets followed by On\-Demand fleets\.
+  + If your infrastructure uses a primary location with fleets in a second location for back\-up, prioritize fleets first by location then by fleet type\.
+With this approach, GameLift places fleets in the primary location at the top of the queue, with Spot fleets followed by On\-Demand fleets\.
-  + If your infrastructure uses multiple Regions equally, prioritize fleets by fleet type, placing Spot fleets at the top of the queue\.
+  + If your infrastructure uses multiple locations equally, prioritize fleets by fleet type, placing Spot fleets at the top of the queue\.
 **Note**
-When a game session placement request contains player latency information, FleetIQ re\-prioritizes the queue's fleets by Region and tries to place game sessions where players are reporting the lowest latency\.
+When a game session placement request contains player latency information, FleetIQ re\-prioritizes the queue's fleets by location and tries to place game sessions where players are reporting the lowest latency\.
 For more information about FleetIQ, see [How GameLift queues works](queues-intro.md#queues-design-fleetiq)\.

 **Tutorial example**
 For this example, we create a new queue with the name **MBG\_spot\_queue**, and add the aliases of all five of our fleets\.
-We then prioritize placements first by Region and second by fleet type\.
+We then prioritize placements first by location and second by fleet type\.

 Based on this configuration, this queue always attempts to place new game sessions into a Spot fleet in Seoul\.
 When those fleets are full, the queue uses available capacity on the Seoul On\-Demand fleet as a backup\.
 If all three Seoul fleets are unavailable GameLift places game sessions on the Singapore fleets\.